 What do the numbers mean on a pair of binoculars?
-An objective view
+We focus in

-The first number which, on mainstream bins, is often either 8 or 10, is the magnification factor.
+The first number which, on mainstream binoculars, is often either 8 or 10, is the magnification.
 The higher the number, the greater the magnification.
 For example, if an osprey was soaring through the sky 100 meters away, viewing it through 10x magnification would make it appear only 10 meters away.
 You might think that the higher than magnification, the better.
 However, it’s not quite as simple as that, which we’ll come to in due course.

 Next up, the second number, is the objective lens diameter in millimeters.
 The larger the objective lens, the more light your binoculars can hoover up.
 Not only this, the difference is exponential.
 So, if you were to double the diameter of your objective lens, it’ll collect four times as much light – that’s a lot of photons!
-This makes the diameter of the objective lens particularly important in low light settings.
+There may be many reasons you need binoculars, from birdwatching to stargazing – the various objective lens sizes work well in different levels of light.

 The magnification consideration